fujiapple852/trippy/README.md

 ## Column Reference

-The below table lists the columns that are available for display in the Tui.
+The following table lists the columns that are available for display in the Tui.
 These can be overridden with the `--tui-custom-columns` command line option or in the `tui-custom-columns` attribute in the `tui` section of the configuration file.